Believe

 Holy Communion

 • Holy Scripture and the Lutheran Confessions teach that in Holy Communion we receive the true body and blood of Jesus Christ with the bread and wine for the forgiveness of sins.
-If you are visiting, please speak with the pastor before communing.
+This sacred meal is not merely symbolic; it is a real and present gift of grace given to strengthen faith and bring comfort to believers.

 Holy Baptism

-• Holy Scripture and the Lutheran Confessions call Baptism a second birth, the creation of a brand-new life begun in Christ which reaches its fullness on the day of resurrection.
+• Holy Scripture and the Lutheran Confessions call Baptism a second birth-a divine and miraculous work of God in which the Holy Spirit creates saving faith and begins a brand-new life in Christ.
+This new life continues to grow and reaches its perfection on the day of resurrection.

-• Baptism is not just plain water, but it is water included on God's command and combined with God's Word.
-By preparing to bring your child to be baptized you are taking the most important step in raising your child in the Christian faith.
+• Baptism is not merely plain water but water joined with God's command and His powerful Word.
+Through Baptism, God promises forgiveness, salvation, and adoption into His family.
+By preparing to bring your child to be baptized, you are taking one of the most important steps in raising them within the Christian faith and nurturing their relationship with their Savior.

 Holy Absolution